AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 ### Retrieve the member list of a chat group

-To retrieve the member list of a chat group, choose the method based on the group size:
+To retrieve the member list of a chat group, choose the method based on the size of the chat group:

-- If the members of a chat group are greater than or equal to 200, list members of the chat group by page.
+- If the number of chat group members is greater than or equal to 200, list members of the chat group by page.
-- If the members of a chat group are less than 200, call `getGroupSpecificationFromServerWithId` to retrieve the member list of the chat group.
+- If the number of chat group members is less than 200, call `getGroupSpecificationFromServerWithId` to retrieve the member list of the chat group.

 Refer to the following sample code to retrieve the member list of a chat group: